meteor/meteor/README.md

 ## Quick Start

-On Windows, simply go to https://www.meteor.com/install and use the Windows installer.
+On Windows, the installer can be found at https://www.meteor.com/install.

 On Linux/macOS, use this line: